loichyan/thisctx/README.md

 - `derive`
 - `doc`

-This means the above example can also be written as:
+This means that the preceding example can also be written as:

 ```rust
 #[derive(WithContext)]